gaoliyao/gaoliyao.github.io/index.md

 ## Education
-2017 - now Student at Purdue University, Mathematics with Computer Science.
+2017 - 2020 Student at Purdue University, Mathematics with Computer Science.
 GPA: 3.89

+2020 - now Student at University of Washington, Statistics.

 ## Honors and Awards: